minhaz-18/Scalabale-blockchain-system/README.md

 [comment]: <> (    ```)
 #### Miner End
-  * How to run the program
   * By going to http://localhost:5000 address in the browser a home page will be found.
+  * Click the miner end button to go to the miner end page.
-  * In the miner end page there is a button to start the mining process
+  * In the miner end page there is a button to start the mining process.
   * After clicking the button the system will start to verify transactions and generate raw block and hash block.
   * And will add these blocks to the corresponding blockchains and will broadcast the hash block among other miners.